Public Herald

 Public Herald is a non-profit investigative news organization based in Pittsburgh, Pennsylvania.
 Launched in 2011 by Joshua Pribanic and Melissa Troutman, Public Herald is known for their investigative reporting on fracking activity and its effect on water in Pennsylvania.
 Their slogan is, "media by and for the public interests."

 Public Herald has been active in environmental issues, publishing the films “Triple Divide", “Triple Divide [Redacted]”, and "Invisible Hand", and producing reports on fracking and its effects on groundwater in Pennsylvania.
 Public Herald also launched Fileroom.org, which collects information on oil and gas and makes those records available online so they are accessible to both the public and journalists.

 The works of Public Herald have had widespread coverage in environmental journalism, editorials, and major news media, including NPR Marketplace, Rolling Stone, The Washington Post, and The New York Times.
-Their work has also been referenced in the books "Amity and Prosperity: One Family and the Fracturing of America" by Eliza Griswald, "Legal Rights for Rivers: Competition, Collaboration and Water Governance" by Erin O'Donnell and "Sustainability and the Rights of Nature: An Introduction" by Cameron La Follette, Chris Maser.
+Their work has also been referenced in the books "Amity and Prosperity: One Family and the Fracturing of America" by Eliza Griswold, "Legal Rights for Rivers: Competition, Collaboration and Water Governance" by Erin O'Donnell and "Sustainability and the Rights of Nature: An Introduction" by Cameron La Follette, Chris Maser.